sam-almighty/Activity-Tracker-with-LogDNA/iam_view_events.md

 {{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.cloud_notm}}.
 Complete the following steps to grant a user or service ID the minimum permissions to work with the {{site.data.keyword.at_full_notm}} service:
 {:shortdesc}

+## Prerequisites
+{: #iam_view_events_prereq}

+Your user ID needs **administrator platform permissions** to manage the {{site.data.keyword.at_full_notm}} service.
+You might need to contact the account administrator to grant you administrative permissions to manage the {{site.data.keyword.at_full_notm}} service in the account.
+[Learn nmore](/docs/iam?topic=iam-userroles).

+The account owner can grant another user full access to the account for the purposes of managing user access, and managing account resources.

 ## Step 1.
 Create an access group
 {: #iam_view_events_step1}